INTERVIEW BY MARKO SYRJALA

 Well, you know there are discussions about it.
 So, I’m going to see what’s going to happen.
-I’ve got a couple of friends actually that are– well actually, Mikkey Dee and Magnus, who runs a club called Sticky Fingers in Gothenburg, are dear friends of mine and they’ve started their own vinyl company.
+I’ve got a couple of friends actually that are– well actually, Mikkey Dee and Magnus, who runs a club called Sticky Fingers in Gothenburg, are dear friends of mine, and they’ve started their own vinyl company.
 And it’s supposedly one of the most fantastic.
 Everybody is using them in Sweden.
 So, we’ve been discussing vinyl releases.
-So, it’s possible that I’ll do a vinyl.
+So, I may do a vinyl.
 I probably will do a vinyl release of all the different records.

-I think you have heard the rise of the vinyl?
-What I mean is that, in some countries, LP’s are now selling better than CDs.
+I think you have heard the rise of vinyl?
+What I mean is that, in some countries, LPs are now selling better than CDs.

 Really?
 Wow.
 I didn’t realize it was that powerful.
 That’s amazing.
 Well, you know, vinyl was a great format.
 It’s something I really miss.
 I mean, growing up with vinyl, I loved the fact of getting those big records and the artwork that used to come with it and holding that disc.
 Just the whole concept of the turntable and stuff.
 Shit.
 Everything about it was exciting.
 It made getting a record exciting, I think.
 So, I’m happy about that.

 Me too.
 One great thing about vinyl was when the bands added some extra stuff in the package.
-Posters, temporary tattoos, etc. I think that the vintage KISS and Alice Cooper vinyl’s are SO cool because of that all that extra stuff.
+Posters, temporary tattoos, etc. I think that the vintage KISS and Alice Cooper vinyls are SO cool because of all that extra stuff.

 That’s right.
-I think of the Voodoo X vinyl, that was an exciting vinyl.
-It hard like a raised gold leaf on it, just things that we had a tattoo in there and all kinds of little presents and stuff.
+I think of the Voodoo X vinyl, which was an exciting vinyl.
+It was hard like a raised gold leaf on it, just things that we had a tattoo in there and all kinds of little presents and stuff.
 So, it was more exciting.
-Then I think that’s a big part of record buying instead of just download a file with the little cover that’s got nothing on it and one photo.
+Then I think that’s a big part of record buying instead of just downloading a file with the little cover that’s got nothing on it and one photo.